Festiniog and Blaenau Railway: Operations

 Diphwys was the F&BR's Blaenau station and would become the site of the town's later GWR station, but it was not the Festiniog Railway's station.
 Through passengers from Festiniog (say) to would alight at the F&BR's Diphwys station and walk across Church Street in Blaenau to the Festiniog Railway's completely separate Duffws station.
 Most trains were timetabled to make this process workable, if tight.
-Whether connecting trains were held in the case of late running is not recorded.
+FR connecting trains were not held in the case of late running.

 Despite the railway's short length and short life it appeared several times in the regional press as the victim of acts of god and man.
 A rock fall struck a passing train in 1878 and carriages were blown over in traffic in 1870 and 1881, fortunately none of these incidents caused injury.
 Snow stopped work in the quarries, railways and railway building in 1881 and gauge conversion work was set back by a flood in 1882.
 Gauge conversion work was delayed by land ownership issues in Blaenau and raised eyebrows for working on the Sabbath.
 The railway took people to court for trespass in 1871, 1876 and 1878, for breaking windows in 1871 and for drunken damage at Tan y Manod in 1873.
 A seven-year-old boy was prosecuted in 1882 for placing stones on the line.